 This circular garden bed in front of the Museum’s Efroymson Family Entrance Pavilion was dedicated in honor of Nonie (Eleanor) Krauss in the spring of 2008.
-Nonie, the late wife of John Krauss, was very involved at the IMA and loved nature, bird watching and gardening.
+Nonie, the late wife of John Krauss, was very involved at the Indianapolis Museum of Art and loved nature, bird watching, and gardening.
 A generous gift from Nonie’s husband, along with her friends and family, allowed Newfields to convert a space that was covered in mulch half of the year into a fully planted, year-round garden.

 "Here marks the passage between art and nature, nature and art, for in reality, they are one." – Nonie’s Garden plaque inscription